Gmugra/net.cactusthorn.config/README.md

 - An interface must contain at least one method declaration (but methods decalaration can be also in super interface(s)).
 - All methods must be without parameters

-Based on this interface the annotations-processor will generate the implementation.
+Based on the interface, the annotation processor will generate an implementation, that can be obtained using `ConfigFactory`:
-And all you need to do to get property values is to get an implementation using the `ConfigFactory`, e.g.:
 ```java
 MyConfig myConfig =
     ConfigFactory.builder()